Alvin M. Williamson

 Brief Life History of Alvin M.

-When Alvin M. Williamson was born on 25 September 1833, in Middlebury, Addison, Vermont, United States, his father, Abraham Lewis Williamson, was 27 and his mother, Orinda Oneida Parks, was 21.
+When Alvin M. Williamson was born on 25 September 1833, in Middlebury, Addison, Vermont, United States, his father, Alvin Lewis Williamson, was 27 and his mother, Orinda Oneida Parks, was 21.
 He married Julia A. Powell on 24 March 1861, in Middlebury, Addison, Vermont, United States.
 He lived in Cornwall, Addison, Vermont, United States in 1880.
 He died on 26 February 1888, in Middlebury, Addison, Vermont, United States, at the age of 54, and was buried in Middlebury Cemetery, Middlebury, Addison, Vermont, United States.

 Photos and Memories (0)